irvallensar/engagement-analyzer-demo/README.md

-# engagement-analyzer-demo
-This is the demo of my Data Augmented RoBERTa (DA-RoBERTa) and data augmentation was applied to the dataset via Qwen 2.5 32B.
-Users can try the demo by inputing a sentence, and outputs an engagement label to a word, phrase or sentence from among the 10 engagement labels.

 # Engagement Analyzer
 The **Engagement Analyzer** is a full-stack Natural Language Processing (NLP) web application designed to computationally identify and classify stance-taking and rhetorical engagement features in academic writing.